ookiineko/pdp11_minecraft/README.md

 - [amakukha/PyPDP11][PyPDP11], a successful port of the original JavaScript code for Python 3 with some enhancements which inspired this project.

-- [vberlier/nbtlib][nbtlib], a powerful python library to read and edit nbt data which this project uses to generate schematics.
+- [vberlier/nbtlib][nbtlib], a powerful Python library to read and edit NBT data which this project uses to generate Schematics.

 [Julius-Schmidt-s-PDP-11-emu]: http://pdp11.aiju.de
 [Command-Block-Assembly]: https://github.com/simon816/Command-Block-Assembly